gagle/node-tftp/README.md

 ### WARNING ###

 The implementation is practically done, you can GET and PUT files correctly.
-However, the timeout retransmissions and some minor fixes need to be done, so don't use it in production or development, just for testing purposes.
+However some minor fixes need to be done, so don't use it in production or development, just for testing purposes.
 It will be usable when it reaches the version 0.1.0.

 ---